-There are many interesting temples and segments around the Durbar square to explore besides these interesting attractions.
-There is Taleju temple, chowks, Bhimsen temple, taleju bell, and many other things to observe while on the tour.
+There are many interesting temples and segments around Durbar Square to explore besides these interesting attractions.
+There is Taleju temple, chowks, Bhimsen temple, taleju bell, and many other things to observe while on tour.

 Itinerary of the Bhaktapur and Patan day tour:

 The tour will start around 10:00 in the morning.
 The first stop in today’s tour will be at Bhaktapur Durbar Square.
-It will take about an hour to reach Durbar square from your hotel.
-In Bhaktapur, you will first visit the Nayatpola temple and move forward correspondingly visiting each temple and eventually the palace itself.
-After visiting the palace and the central part of Durbar Square, you will take an alleyway from the main entrance gate to the pottery square where you will see the traditional way of making potteries in Nepal.
+It will take about an hour to reach Durbar Square from your hotel.
+In Bhaktapur, you will first visit the Nayatpola temple and move forward correspondingly, visiting each temple and eventually the palace itself.
+After visiting the palace and the central part of Durbar Square, you will take an alleyway from the main entrance gate to the pottery square, where you will see the traditional way of making pottery in Nepal.

 It is one of the highlights of the tour.
 After the excursion of the Bhaktapur, then we will drive for about 30 minutes to Patan Durbar Square.
-At Patan Durbar square, you will explore the intricate Newari designs, arts, and architecture which is similar to Bhaktapur Durbar Square.
-Similarly, you will visit Krishna Mandir which is one of the major attractions of the Durbar square along with many other temples, courtyards and monuments, and shrines.
+At Patan Durbar Square, you will explore the intricate Newari designs, arts, and architecture which is similar to Bhaktapur Durbar Square.
+Similarly, you will visit Krishna Mandir, which is one of the major attractions of Durbar Square, along with many other temples, courtyards and monuments, and shrines.
 After the tour, we will drive back to your trip hotel.

-Note: Tour duration may differ depending upon the traffic on the way.
+Note: Tour duration may differ depending on the traffic on the way.